 Some people dismiss my religiosity for just these reasons, because their definition of “religion” is limited to the conservative Christian model.
 And since my religion does not fit within those specific parameters, people always want to tell me I am “spiritual, not religious” at best.

-Excuse me, but let’s make something perfectly clear: I am a SETIAN, and SET is my god.
+Excuse me, but let’s make something perfectly clear: I am a SETIAN, and SET is my God.
 I do what I do out of profound reverence and devotion to HIM.
 The only theological expectations I care to meet are HIS; the standards of other faiths DO NOT APPLY.

-Furthermore, Set is not some bullshit authoritarian shepherd god; He has nothing to do with giving commandments, judging humanity for its sins, or bullying anyone with the threat of a miserable afterlife.
+Furthermore, Set is not some bullshit authoritarian deity; He has nothing to do with giving commandments, judging humanity for its sins, or bullying anyone with the threat of a miserable afterlife.
 Set is a cosmic individualist in the truest possible sense of the term; He demands not only freedom for Himself, but for EVERY sentient individual to be the unique and different creature they really are.
 And even in 3200 BCE, this included everyone from foreigners and immigrants to LGBTQ people to nomadic desert peoples to others who just “didn’t fit in” for whatever reason (especially if they were redheads).

-Set is a god who approves of having drag queens read books to children at public libraries, for instance, while contemporary Christians still quarrel over whether Jehovah even accepts such lovely people as human beings.
+Set is a God who approves of having drag queens read books to children at public libraries, for instance, while contemporary Christians still quarrel over whether Jehovah even accepts such lovely people as human beings.
 So do not presume to judge MY religiosity according to YOUR (highly questionable) standards.
 As far as Setians like me are concerned, your own religious priorities are absolutely fucked!

 As for the “spiritual but not religious” crowd, I fully support everyone’s right to self-identify as they please.
 I reject this label myself, for it simply doesn’t do me justice.
 Walking with Set is not a “hobby” or a “game,” it’s a motherfuckin’ QUEST that takes your entire life, and which continues long after you die!
-I will not belittle myself, my god, or the magic we work together by referring to it as anything else BUT religious.
+I will not belittle myself, my God, or the magic we work together by referring to it as anything else BUT religious.
 And those who want to bash all religion in general because “it’s all the same” can kindly kiss my ass.

 “Have I been saved?
-Yes; in fact, my god saves me every day.
+Yes; in fact, my God saves me every day.
 He saves you every day, too, even though you don’t believe.
 The fact that the world is still here when we wake up each morning—that we don’t all just blink right out of existence while we’re asleep—is a direct result of His operations out there, on the Frontier of Creation.
 He’s out there right now, fighting for all of us.
 He doesn’t care if you’re strong or weak, noble or corrupt, pious or irreligious.
 Nor does He care that most people vilify Him, if they acknowledge Him at all.
 Whether He is cursed as a devil or dismissed as a fairy tale, it makes no difference to Him.
 It’s neither His job nor His concern to judge the world.
-Even if no one ever rooted for Him at all, my god would still be out there, saving the whole of Creation each night!
+Even if no one ever rooted for Him at all, my God would still be out there, saving the whole of Creation each night!

 “Don’t get me wrong; He does notice those mortals who call out to Him in praise.
 Given that there are so few of us, it would be hard for Him not to!
 And though He has His own battles to fight, He shares His strength and His steel with us.
 When we have tribulations that are too much for us to bear alone, we can ask Him for strength and clarity of vision.
 We can use our words of power to actually become Him in human flesh, and nothing—not even the Chaos Serpent itself—can stand against us when we do!
 When we perform this Great Work, we are saving our own little parts of the world.
 With our Holy Father, salvation becomes a team effort; our victories are His, and His victories are ours!

-“That is why Set, alone of all the gods, has my undying loyalty.
+“That is why Set, alone of all the Gods, has my undying loyalty.
 That is why the subjective realities of other faiths can just never compare to mine.
 There are no threats, no guilt trips, and no extortions here.
-It all comes down to just one thing, baby: making sure there’s always tomorrow!”
+It all comes down to just one thing, baby: making sure there’s always tomorrow!